321pie/Card_Bot/README.md

 7) You can get your token/client secret from the same tab (the "OAuth2" tab), which is needed to run the bot and can be used as outlined above.
 If you don't have it or accidentally share it, click "Reset Secret" to get another (old tokens won't work, so be sure to update credentials.json accordingly).

+## <a id="orientation"> Code Introduction:

+This codebase uses a Model View Controller (<a href="https://www.geeksforgeeks.org/mvc-framework-introduction/">MVC</a>) architecture.

+The model (business logic) is kept in a class that inherits from game.py (see juiced.py for an example).

+The controller (UI logic) is kept in a class that inherits from game_print.py (see juiced_print.py for an example).

+The view (input logic) is primarily kept in message.py (! commands), though some is also located in bot.py (/ commands).

+Check out game.py, game_print.py, and message.py before trying to add to the codebase.
+These files hold the basic building blocks for any game.<br/>
+If you want to add a game, then create a new branch for the game and submit a pull request when the game is completed.<br/>
+Testing can be done using the testing feature (more information on the test feature can be found by using /help or reading help.txt).<br/>
+If you want to add stats/achievements, ask for permissions to edit the <a href="https://docs.google.com/spreadsheets/d/1zUblRLIugMxcqi-2R0AiEAx7gt9FnujT5ik7JB0viaw/edit?usp=sharing">Google Sheets document</a> and then add your achievements to the controller.